- a farm laborer; peasant

 - a selfish or mean person

-Origin of churlMiddle English cherl from Old English ceorl, peasant, freeman: for IE base see corn
+Origin of churlMiddle English cherl from Old English ceorl, peasant, freeman: for Indo-European base see corn

 - A rude, boorish person.
 See Synonyms at boor.